-It’s where all medical notes will be made, medicines prescribed, tests ordered and referrals made and received.
+It’s where medical notes will be made, medicines prescribed, tests ordered and referrals made and received.

-Patients (and their carers) will be able to book appointments, review test results, and communicate with those providing their care.
+Patients and their carers will be able to book appointments, review test results and correspondence, and communicate with those providing their care.

-Rather than continuing to rely on paper records and replacing outdated technology system by system this is an opportunity to better use the investment needed in technology to transform the way we care for people in Northern Ireland.
+Many of our systems are outdated and are reaching their end of life.
+Rather than relying on paper records and manual processes, or replacing old systems individually, this is our opportunity to invest in technological reform to transform and rebuild the way we care for people in Northern Ireland.

 Northern Ireland has always been at the forefront of using information technology for the best clinical care.
 We currently use a system called ECR which allows us to see patient information from a lot of different systems.
 But while it’s been a success, we still rely on paper to make notes.

 Some of our systems are very old – 30 years in some instances – and they need to be replaced.
 The world’s best healthcare providers all have wraparound electronic health record at their centre.
 We want to be a global exemplar of digital.
 We want the best for our population and, in today’s world, that requires world class digital systems based around patients and support clinicians.